sigi-k/vogdbAPI/docker.md

 ```bash
 docker-compose down -v
 ```
-will remove the volumes and you will have to start from scratch.
+will remove the volumes and you will have to start from scratch, i.e. reload the databases.
+Note that loading the database will take a few minutes.

 You can inspect the logs with
 ```bash